leeej84/leeej84.github.io/_posts/2023-11-15-checking-prices-for-azure-vms-with-powershell/2023-11-15-checking-prices-for-azure-vms-with-powershell.md

         }

     } catch {
-        Write-Host "Error processing request, check the SKU and region are valid" }
+        Write-Error "Error processing request, check the SKU and region are valid" Write-Error $_
+    }
 }